 Is it Possible to Enforce an Out of State Protection Order in Lincoln?

-In most cases, it is possible to enforce a protection order issued in another state.
-There are some critical factors that must be present for a court to have the power to register a foreign protection order.
-The original court must have had jurisdiction to issue the order in question.
+First, the original court must have had jurisdiction to issue the order in question.
 If they did not, it cannot be registered in Lincoln.
-Additionally, the opposing party must notify the defendant of the registry, so he or she has the opportunity to defend him or herself and have the registry request denied.
+Additionally, the opposing party must notify the defendant of the new registry, so they have the opportunity to defend themself and object to the registry request.

 Facing allegations of domestic violence can be overwhelming.
 Not only could a conviction result in severe penalties like fines and jail time, but an accusation alone can lead to the imposition of restrictive protective orders.
 Even before a case goes to trial, a protective order could force you to move out of a home, leave a job, cease contact with your children, and surrender your firearms.